hadysoufan/Java-Hive/README.md

 ## Permissions

-Explain the permissions required by your application.
+Permissions required by this application.

 - `INTERNET`: Used for network communication.
 - `READ_EXTERNAL_STORAGE`: Needed for reading images from the gallery.